 1. Calculating Probability from Z Score in Excel

 A Z Score is a parameter using which we can calculate the value of probability.
-We can easily estimate the value of the Z score using Excel formulas.
+We can easily calculate the value of the Z Score using Excel formulas.
 Let’s explore this method step by step.

 Before going into the detailed approach, we should know what the Z score is.
 If you haven’t heard the term before, don’t worry.
 We’re here to help.